-This template takes its real form in the hands of an artist, the rhythm sticky like Wushu, serene like the Dervish dance, each hand pass puffs dust like chalk from a gymnasts clap.
+This template takes its real form in the hands of an artist.
+While being passed from hand to hand, it reminds me of the sticky hands in Wushu, the serenity of the Dervish dance, and between each hand pass; the puffing of the dust of chalk from a gymnasts clap.

-Another sprinkle of flour onto the hot iron plate, the piece of art is carefully placed on and pressed with a cotton rag.
+Another sprinkle of flour onto the hot iron plate before this piece of art is carefully placed on and pressed with a cotton rag.
 Spun to avoid scorching, picked up and flipped to ensure both sides are done, its taken off and served in a perfect and timely manner.

-Even though well grounded, Scala wanted to explore the unknown.
+Even though well grounded, Abdul Ghani wanted to explore the unknown.
 Roots don't see where they are going, they feel their way through the depths of the unknown.

 Like surgery, feeling is important.
-This art form was quickly discovered, and those who discovered it gave credit for aspiration, a glimpse into a world beyond that picturesque scene, a chance to grow, a step towards hope in preserving life.
+This art form was quickly discovered, and those who discovered it gave credit for aspiration, a glimpse into a world beyond that picturesque scene, a chance to grow, a step towards hope in saving and improving the quality of life.

 A good workman doesn’t blames his tools, but with something as precise as surgery, tools matter.
-A.G was obsessive about sourcing and delivering the best instruments.
+Abdul Ghani was obsessed about sourcing and delivering the best instruments.
 He loved the beaming smile that surgeons would greet him with when he made personal deliveries.
-It made him feel like a part of the magic and theatre of it all.
-He worked on his supplier relationship and constantly sought feedback from the surgical community to get the right tools at the right place and time.
+It made them feel like a part of the magic and theatre of it all.
+He worked on the relationship and constantly sought feedback from the surgical community to get the right tools at the right place and time.

-After a while he established his reputation as a leading supplier in Sialkot serving the like of Holborn Surgical, GU, Rocket.
-The birth of his daughter Samina marked a turning point for A.G.
-He wanted to ensure a bright future for her and his family and so directed his efforts to the UK market, beginning his first significant exports in 1978.
+After a while, he established their reputation as a leading supplier serving the likes of Holborn Surgical, GU and Rocket.
+To ensure a bright future, efforts were directed towards the UK market, beginning his first significant exports in 1978.

-Continuing a tradition that started in the dusty streets of Sialkot, Scala has been serving surgeons and the wider medical profession for over 50 years.
+Continuing a tradition that started in the dusty streets of Sialkot, Scala has been serving surgeons and the wider medical profession for nearly 100 years.
 It represents the very best features of a dynamic and enterprising family business that has succeeded through three generations.
-The business is now run by Samina’s son Haroon under the watchful eye of his mother and in the spirit of the original founder A.G.

 For Scala delivering surgical instruments is more then just a business, it’s a Passion.